mbrtnck/vimfiles/README.md

 # vimfiles

 A set of my configuration files for [Vim][00] text editor.
-This is a compilation of various different configs I've made for myself over the years since I was introduced to Vim in 2002; gathered together, cleaned up and updated.
+This is a compilation of many different configs I've made for myself over the years since I was introduced to Vim in 2002; gathered together, cleaned up and updated.
 It's my oldest and longest evolving work I ever published.